valarnet/valarnet-blog/posts/flow-trace-ip-rope-in-check-failed.md

 It is a rare scenario but another circumstance when the "iprope_in_check() check failed, drop" message can be observed is if any potentially interfering policy is configured under the local-in-policy settings.

-By default, there should be no policy configured under local-in-policy but when troublshooting environments that have been setup for a period of time, checking on it is warranted.
+By default, there should be no policy configured under local-in-policy but when troubleshooting environments that have been setup for a period of time, checking on it is warranted.

 For instance, if there is a trusted host configuration put in place that allows certain IP addresses to access the GUI or SSH of the FortiGate device, and there is also a local-in-policy for the same IP, these settings may step on each other.
 Observed on FortiOS 6.2.11